 Create a plan to run data subset and data masking.
 The project developer creates one plan to run the data masking and subset operations in a workflow.
 The project developer adds the entities and groups to the plan to define which data to copy to the subset database.
 The project developer adds the Employee_Stock policy to the plan to define how to mask the data.
 When the project developer runs a workflow from the plan, the PowerCenter Integration Service runs the workflow and loads the masked data into the subset database.

 The compliance officer validates the results in the subset database.

-Reset a data set from the test data warehouse.
+Reset a data set from the test data mart.
 The project developer runs a reset operation on the data set to restore the original test data to the required connection.
-When the reset operation runs, the PowerCenter Integration Service runs the workflow and loads the data set from the test data warehouse to the target connection.
+When the reset operation runs, the PowerCenter Integration Service runs the workflow and loads the data set from the test data mart to the target connection.